John Marshall: Personal life and family

 Other notable relatives of Marshall include first cousin U.S. Senator (Ky) Humphrey Marshall, Thomas Francis Marshall, Confederate Army colonel Charles Marshall, and first cousin, three times removed, General of the Army George C. Marshall.
+Prior to becoming Chief Justice, John Marshall had served as the 4th U.S. Secretary of State and his 5-star general, future cousin George C. Marshall, would serve as the 50th U.S. Secretary of State.